Liberal Party of Canada leadership elections: 2009 leadership convention results

 The 2009 leadership convention was held at the Vancouver Convention Centre in Vancouver, British Columbia from April 30-May 3, 2009.

 Due to the selection of Michael Ignatieff as interim leader as a result of the 2008–2009 Canadian parliamentary dispute and an agreement by other candidates to withdraw in favour of Ignatieff, the 2009 convention served to ratify Ignatieff's leadership and was not a contested leadership vote.
 Bob Rae and Dominic LeBlanc withdrew in December 2008 (five months prior to the convention) allowing Ignatieff to become leader by default.

 2013 leadership election

-The leadership election was held on April 14, 2013.
+The leadership election was held on April 14, 2013, in Ottawa, Ontario.
+The voter turnout was 82% of all registered voters.

+2025 leadership election

+The leadership election was held on March 9, 2025, at the Rogers Centre in Ottawa, Ontario.
+The voter turnout was 92.7% of verified registered party members.